Menu Close

 Booking can be made on Airbnb app/website.
 It is necessary to book the tour at least 24 hours in advance.
 During the peak season (June – September), you should try to book 4 weeks in advance.

-What to Expect on the Nairobi City Tour
+What to Expect on the Nairobi Storytelling Tour

-The tour starts and ends in front of Bata Shop at Hilton Hotel, which is in the City Hall-Way, just opposite Kencom Bus Stage.
+The tour starts in front of Hilton Hotel, which is in the City Hall-Way, just opposite Kencom Bus Stage.

 On the day that I joined the tour, the team consisted of 6 guides.
 Besides me, there were only two other guests — an elderly American couple.